AliceO2Group/analysis-framework/hyperloop.md

 *  Inside of the _Dataset_ view page, click on the button `✚ Add dataset to analysis`.
 It will display a list of all the analyses you belong to.
 Select the _Analysis_ you want to add the dataset to, and click on `💾 Save`.

 ## <a name="enablingwagon"></a>Enabling wagon

+You can enable a wagon in the _My Analyses_ page.
+Inside of the _Analysis_ there are the datasets available for that analysis, or you can [_enable/disable_ datasets](#enabledatasets).
+There are 3 options for enabling a wagon:

+  1. Latest package tag:
+  2. Fixed package tag:
+  3. Pull request:

 ## <a name="servicewagons"></a>Service wagons